A conversation with PECO Energy’s Patricia King - The Philadelphia Sunday Sun

 Patricia King: One of the core misconceptions about recipients of LIHEAP is that there is an entitlement or ‘’handout” factor for individuals who receive the support.
 Nothing could be [further] from the truth.
 Most of our customers are hard-working people, some working two or three low-income jobs to make ends meet.
 I have often used the example that, unfortunately, there are more underpaying jobs than jobs paying extremely higher wages.
 So, we are glad to support people on the challenging pay scale that need financial support — at no fault of their own.

-Additionally, we offer support all year around through the Customer Assistance Programs (CAP).
-To financially eligible customers, an affordable monthly payment is determined by income, not by utility usage.
+Additionally, we offer support all year around through the Customer Assistance Program (CAP).
+To financially eligible customers, an affordable monthly payment is determined by income.
 For more information on CAP, go online at: www.PECO.com/help for the application.

 SUN: How long has the LIHEAP program been around and how much money in grants did the program allocate last year?